deepak-chouhan/Mini-Project-3/README.md

 The steps involved for predicting the emotion from audio:-

 - The Model takes audio file as an input and with the help of the python library “Librosa”.
--We extract the features, then we reshape the features by [1, 40, 1], so that it matches with the machine learning model input type.
+- We extract the features, then we reshape the features by [1, 40, 1], so that it matches with the machine learning model input type.
 - After reshaping it, we feed the data to our machine learning model.
 - In return the model gives us the array of number which we need to decode the help of “Label Encoder”.
 It has a function provided specifically for the task called “inverse_transform”
 - Once we have decoded the array of number, we will get the exact emotion of Audio speech given by user.